Smol Slime

 ---|---|---|

-SuperMini nRF52840 | Cheapest option overall.
+SuperMini nRF52840 | The most affordable option overall.
 It is a clone of the nice!nano board.
-It is available on AliExpress with compatible with nice!nano or Pro Micro branding.If you want to improve signal strength, you can replace the built-in antenna with a 31 mm wire.
-This creates a basic monopole antenna. | |
+It is available on AliExpress with compatible with nice!nano or Pro Micro branding.If you wish to enhance signal strength, you can replace the built-in antenna with a 30.7 mm wire, which will create a basic monopole antenna. | |

-Seeed Studio XIAO nRF52840 | Compact board, available on Seeed Studio. |
+Seeed Studio XIAO nRF52840 | Compact board available at Seeed Studio. |

 π Tracker Hardware